 When temperatures begin to rise slowly at the end of winter, adults may not be able to adapt easily to this changing climate, as their immune system is weakened.
 In addition, as the temperature rises, various pathogens become active.
 All in all, the risk of various diseases increases during this time of season change.
-At this time, regardless of age, common cold cough is a common problem.
+At this time, regardless of age, a common cold cough is a common problem.
 A cold can cause coughing and chest pain in the elderly.
 Problems with COPD can be exacerbated by dust allergies and more.

 Physiotherapy and spirometry:

 In winter, as the numbness or pain of the elderly increases, physiotherapy can be very effective.
-For those who have breathing problems, pranayama, various breathing exercises, yoga are very beneficial.
+For those who have breathing problems, pranayama, various breathing exercises, and yoga are very beneficial.
 Spirometry increases the capacity of the lungs.
 However, in all cases, it is advisable to consult an experienced physiotherapist.
 Otherwise, many times it may be the opposite.

 * Eat winter vegetables, especially carrots, tomatoes, cauliflower, cabbage, etc., in your daily diet.